briansimiyuj/doctor-appointment-app/README.md

   1. Get doctorID from the URL using useParams hook and store it in a  constant
   2. Set a state variable to store the doctor info
   3. Fetch and update the doctor info whenever the doctorID and doctors array changes

+### Booking Page

+Booking page will have doctor details, booking slots and related doctors.

+  1. Create a Booking page and mount it on Script component and provide a route for it

+  2. Wrap the Booking page with the BookingContext provider as the parent component